asdfdotdev/cl_database/ReadMe.md

 * Supports MySQL/MariaDB, PostgreSQL, and SQL Server
 * Uses prepared statements to prevent SQL injection
-* Log all queries for reference
+* Logs all queries for reference
 * Automatically applies table prefix to statements
 * Works in PHP 7.0+